matthewsot/wedge/README.md

     }
 }

-initWedge('some-div-id', 'div', '', new FadeAnimation());
+wedge.show('some-div-id', 'div', '', new FadeAnimation());
 ```

 There are even more complicated animations (like ScaleAnimation and RotateAnimation) which use separate animation libraries.
-You can find and use those in Animations.ts:
+You can find and use those in Animations.ts.

 And if you don't like a default, you can customize just about any part of the lightbox through parameters:
 ```